Stylebreeder: Exploring and Democratizing Artistic Styles through Text-to-Image Models: COMPOSITION

 \textbf{ Does the dataset identify any subpopulations (e.g., by age, gender)? } If so, please describe how these subpopulations are identified and provide a description of their respective distributions within the dataset. \\ No.

-\textbf{ Is it possible to identify individuals (i.e., one or more natural persons), either directly or indirectly (i.e., in combination with other data) from the dataset? } If so, please describe how. \\

-Text prompts may have celebrity or artist names in the text prompts.
+\textbf{ Is it possible to identify individuals (i.e., one or more natural persons), either directly or indirectly (i.e., in combination with other data) from the dataset? } If so, please describe how. \\ Text prompts may have celebrity or artist names in them.
 We provide a \href{https://docs.google.com/forms/d/e/1FAIpQLSeM709MtC41P-0Z-dLip-Z-hX3c72O4RQ8sL5_Rfd_fpyQLfw/viewform?usp=sf_link}{Google form} for reporting harmful or inappropriate images and prompts, as well as allowing artists to opt-out in case their names are used in the text prompts.

-\textbf{ Does the dataset contain data that might be considered sensitive in any way (e.g., data that reveals racial or ethnic origins, sexual orientations, religious beliefs, political opinions or union memberships, or locations; financial or health data; biometric or genetic data; forms of government identification, such as social security numbers; criminal history)? } If so, please provide a description. \\
+\textbf{ Does the dataset contain data that might be considered sensitive in any way (e.g., data that reveals racial or ethnic origins, sexual orientations, religious beliefs, political opinions or union memberships, or locations; financial or health data; biometric or genetic data; forms of government identification, such as social security numbers; criminal history)? } If so, please provide a description. \\ We do not collect any user-related data except anonymized user IDs.